cbrnr/python-intro-short/07-Strings/07-Strings.md

 Bear in mind that all string methods return new strings, because existing strings are immutable.

-We will now quickly tour some of the most frequently used string methods.
+We will now quickly tour some of the most frequently used string methods (see the [official Python string documentation](https://docs.python.org/3/library/stdtypes.html#str) for more details).
 We already saw `upper`, and not surprisingly there is also a `lower` method:

 ```python
 >>> x = "Hello!"